-Both Dr. Stack and Grainger are fans of the Gel-Resolution 8.
+Both Dr. Stack and Grainger are fans of Asics' Gel-Resolution.
 Dr. Stack says they offer stellar stability and cushioning — two essential attributes of a tennis shoe.
 Cushioning in the heel and midfoot help reduce impact from stop-and-go movements, a torque control feature in the heel counter gives a locked-in feel during quick transitions, and a toe protector increases traction.

 If you're playing on an outdoor court, sunglasses are a must-have.
 In particular, shades that are polarized for UV protection, along with anti-fog and anti-glare coatings, Bukajeva says.
 This will protect your eyes from the sun's rays and keep your lenses clear in all weather conditions, making it easier to follow the bouncing ball.

-Head gear adds another layer of sun protection.
+Head gear adds another layer of sun protection, and while visors are often the tennis go-to, hats add additional protection for your scalp.
 Select a style with an adjustable band to ensure it stays put during matches, and check that the brim isn't so long that it limits your field of vision, Bukajeva says.